Course Approval Frequently Asked Questions

 *Disclaimer - No course approved for either prelicensing or continuing education hours or any designation resulting from completion of such courses should be construed to be endorsed by the Commissioner.

-If you need further assistance, please call CDI's Producer Licensing Bureau's Education Unit at (916) 492-3064.
+If you need further assistance, please call CDI's Curriculum and Officer Review Bureau's Education Unit at (916) 492-3064.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the California Department of Insurance.